 8. Full Transparency for a Beter Customer Experience

-The Global Trust in Advertising survey by Nielsen, developed in 2015, shows that Europe has the lowest trust rate in advertising compared with the other continents.
+The Global Trust in Advertising survey by Nielsen shows that Europe has the lowest trust rate in advertising compared with the other continents.
 That explains, on the other side, the reason of the GDPR existence.
 This change can improve people’s trust and create a better world on the web.

 Below you can see the results of the research: